Review team activities to support useful reports

 Sample build success over time report

 Project management reports provide insight into how much work the team is tackling within a sprint or release, and the rate of their progress.
-By linking work items and updating specific fields as work is performed, you can track the progress of individual stories and be able to more accurately estimate future activities.
+By linking work items and updating specific fields as work is done, you can track the progress of individual stories and more accurately estimate future activities.

 Work item tracking activities